 Sometimes the receiving Victor would find that it was impossible to remain in position at maximum permitted power.
 In those circumstances the receiver would request a manoeuvre known as 'toboggan'.
 The two aircraft would gently enter a very slow descent thereby using gravity to assist and consequently allowing both aircraft to reduce power slightly.
 'Gently' was the keyword.
 Both aircraft had to start descending at exactly the same time and at the same rate otherwise a 'whip' was liable to develop in the refuelling hose and contact could easily be broken.
 In the worst case the receiver's probe end could be broken off.
 A rate of descent of about 300 feet per minute was usually sufficient to allow the on-load of fuel to continue until the planned transfer was complete.

 Pilots reading this will readily appreciate, but non-aircrew often do not, that the weights of both tanker and receiver change significantly during this long transfer of fuel.
 The tanker gets lighter and its pilot has to reduce power to maintain a constant speed, while the receiver gets steadily heavier and its pilot has to increase power to remain in contact.
+(I use the non-technical term ‘power’, rather than the correct term ‘thrust’, deliberately to avoid confusing non-technical readers.)
 Towards the end of a maximum on-load of fuel, a Victor K1 receiver required almost the maximum permitted power setting on all four engines to remain in position without dropping back and thus breaking contact with the refuelling hose.
 The co-pilot was responsible for making sure the fuel flowing into the receiver was pumped into appropriate tanks and in so doing aiming to keep the aircraft's centre of gravity within the allowable limits.

 The new squadron commander was a navigator.
 He thought it would be more flexible and efficient to programme five individuals for each flight rather than have five-man constituted crews.
 There were always some crew members that others didn't like to fly with, for one reason or another.
 The new OC 55 Squadron considered that constituted crews might get too familiar with each other in routine peacetime flying, particularly if the crew was stuck with one of those individuals who was not well liked, and he considered that might be detrimental to flight safety, especially in an emergency.
 Many of 55 Squadron aircrew did not agree with him but he was the Boss so we did things his way.